Online group mentoring from published authors

 Cultivate connections with fellow writers

 We have space for 8 writers in each of the 3 groups.

-Your group will meet up on 4 occasions, once for an introductory session on Zoom, followed by 3 tutorials, led by your mentor, focussed upon problems and areas for discussion in your writing.
+Your group will meet up for 3 tutorials on Zoom, led by your mentor, focussed upon problems and areas for discussion in your writing.

 What is involved?

 - Each month you will receive feedback on 5000 words (or a complete PB text) of your work in progress from your mentor and have one email consultation to ask any questions.

 - You will have a monthly group tutorial via Zoom, where you can discuss any aspect of writing, from craft to publishing insights.

 - A one-off group Zoom call with a top literary agent where you can ask anything you ever wanted to ask an agent!